MicrosoftDocs/visualstudio-docs/docs/ide/create-new-project.md

 ---
 title: Create a new project
-description: Learn the steps you need to take to create a new project in Visual Studio. ms.custom: SEO-VS-2020 ms.date: 03/19/2019 ms.topic: how-to
+description: Learn how to create a new project in Visual Studio, step by step. ms.custom: SEO-VS-2020 ms.date: 03/19/2019 ms.topic: how-to